rajinder-yadav/quantlab_compression/README.md

 * bit 0x01 - (A)sk
 * bit 0x02 - (T)rade

-3. I may have been able to reduce the size for field 'reptime' by saving it's delta from the 'time' field, but played it safe to just write it out.
+I may have been able to reduce the size for field 'reptime' by saving it's delta from the 'time' field, but played it safe to just write it out.

+## Bit Packing

-  1. Initially I thought to use a std::bitset but it proved limited is API support.
+  1. Initially I thought to use std::bitset, but it proved limited in API support.

-  2. So I thought maybe I will use a Packet of a fixed bit size, but then there would be wasted unused bits.
+  2. I looked at using a Packet of a fixed bit size, but then there would be wasted padding bits.

-  3. Next I considered using a class with bit fields to save the data.
+  3. I also considered using a class with bit fields to save the data.

 ```C++
 // Size of class is 1 8bits, both a1 and a2 saved to same char field!